Program and admission FAQs

 When is the application deadline?

-PhD: Our priority deadline is December 1 for admission for the following fall semester.
+PhD: Our priority deadline is December 1 for admission for the fall 2024 semester.
+The priority deadline of December 1 means applications submitted by December 1 can be considered for additional fellowships (nominations need to be determined by our department in early December).
 We accept applications through March 1.
-The priority deadline of December 1 means applications submitted by December 1 can be considered for additional fellowships (nominations need to be determined by our department in early December).
 Applications submitted after December 1 will be considered for full funding.
 No additional materials need to be submitted for funding consideration.
+The deadline for spring admission is October 1.

 How important is it to contact faculty before I apply?